Contents

 Preface

-This book of ‘Biochemistry’ is undoubtedly one of the most widely read books by both students and teachers of medicine, biology and other allied sciences (in India and many other countries).
-It is truly an excellent book and a true companion to all biochemists; hence it deserves to be considered by many as the ‘Bible of Biochemistry’.
-This book has been iterated, revised and revised three times over a period of thirteen years.
+This book of ‘Biochemistry’ is undoubtedly one of the most widely read books by both students and teachers of medicine, biology, and other allied sciences (in India and many other countries).
+It is truly an excellent book and a true companion for all biochemists; hence, it deserves to be considered by many as the ‘Bible of Biochemistry.’
+Over a period of thirteen years, this book has undergone three iterations and revisions.

-Due to the rapid growth of this subject, biological development is also increasing.
-Also, critical thinking, critical thinking and constructive feedback from teachers and students should be taken into consideration.
+The rapid growth of this subject has led to a corresponding increase in biological development.
+We should also consider critical thinking and constructive feedback from teachers and students.
 All this requires regular review of the book.

 Review each chapter thoroughly and update it with the latest developments in this fourth edition.
 The focus of this text is the positive aspect of human biology and its treatment in health and disease.
-Various experimental and biochemical models (with reviews and discussions) have also been newly added.
+We have also added various experimental and biochemical models, along with reviews and discussions.
 In addition, many new biological properties are reported in this article, some of which are listed below.

 • Triacylglycerol/fatty acid cycle